conormckenzie/reasoning-engine/README.md

 - Facilitate easier testing and demonstration of the reasoning engine with predefined datasets

 This evolution will improve flexibility, maintainability, and user-friendliness by separating data from code and providing a standardized way to populate the reasoning graph.

+### Long-Term Goals
+- Expand the engine's reasoning capabilities to handle more complex queries.
+- Refine the knowledge base dynamically through interaction with LLMs.
+- Consider performance optimizations (e.g., caching, indexing improvements, alternative storage backends) and integration with large language models.
+- Address concurrency and consistency concerns as the system scales.
+- Implement comprehensive test coverage for both unit and integration tests.
+- Develop API documentation and interactive exploration tools (especially if the Web API becomes a primary interface).

 ## License